Body Shape Calculator

 - Inverted triangle: inverted triangles have a subtle waist and a proportionally larger upper body.
 Your bust and shoulders are pretty broad, and the hips are slim.

 Now that you have solved the pressing issue of "What body shape am I?", you can use this knowledge for your benefit.
-Making informed choices while dressing or shopping for clothes will surely make you a more confident and beautiful person!
+Making informed choices while dressing or shopping for clothes will surely make you a more confident person!

 What is the most common body shape?